de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/API/help.md

+# HELP file

-# Retrive information about Predictor classes
+## Retrieve information about Predictor classes

 We highly encourage detailed `help` responses to organize and document Predictor containers.